WolBanking77: Wolof Banking Speech Intent Classification Dataset: Tasks Settings

 \subsection{Automatic Speech Recognition}

 Automatic Speech Recognition (ASR) refers to the technology that enables a model to recognize and convert spoken language into text.
-ASR systems are widely used in various applications such as voice assistants, transcription services, customer service automation and more, whose researchers have done significant work such as Listen Attend and Spell by \citet{chan2015listen} which is an end-to-end model for speech recognition based on a sequence-to-sequence neural network model. \citet{CTC} proposed Connectionist Temporal Classification (CTC) model used for training deep neural networks in speech recognition as well as other sequential problems where there is no explicit alignment information between the input and output.
-More recently, the NVIDIA team \citet{zelaskoTrainingInferenceEfficiency2025} developed the Canary Flash model, which is one of the Canary \citet{puvvadaLessMoreAccurate2024} variants and has the particularity of being multilingual and multitask.
-This model was able to achieve state-of-the-art results on several benchmarks including ASR.
+ASR systems are widely used in various applications such as voice assistants, transcription services and customer service automation.
+Significant research has been conducted in this area, including Listen Attend and Spell by \citet{7472621}, an end-to-end speech recognition system based on a sequence-to-sequence neural network. \citet{CTC} proposed Connectionist Temporal Classification (CTC) model used for training deep neural networks in speech recognition as well as other sequential problems where there is no explicit alignment information between the input and output.
+More recently, the NVIDIA team \citet{zelaskoTrainingInferenceEfficiency2025} developed the Canary Flash model, a variant of Canary models \citet{inproceedings.10.21437} notable for being both multilingual and multitask.
+This model achieved state-of-the-art results on several benchmarks, including ASR.

-Another state-of-the-art model published by Microsoft and named Phi-4-multimodal-instruct \citet{microsoftPhi4MiniTechnicalReport2025a} has recently been made available to address ASR tasks as well as in vision and text.
-Phi-4-multimodal shows an average word error rate score of 6.14\% and occupies second place on Huggingface's OpenASR leaderboard \footnote{\href{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}} at the time of writing.
+Another state-of-the-art model developed by Microsoft and named Phi-4-multimodal-instruct \citet{microsoftPhi4MiniTechnicalReport2025a} has recently been released to address ASR tasks, as well as vision and text applications.
+Phi-4-multimodal achieves an average WER score of 6.14\% and currently ranks second on Huggingface's OpenASR leaderboard \footnote{\href{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}{https://huggingface.co/spaces/hf-audio/open\_asr\_leaderboard}}.
 To evaluate ASR models, Word Error Rate (WER) scores are reported in Section \ref{sec:results}.